 If you have items outstanding on your “To Do” list, this may prevent financial aid from disbursing.
 Such items include Proof of Citizenship requests, Promissory Note(s) if you wish to use loans, and verification requests.
 You are responsible for checking your Albert To-Do list periodically to ensure that outstanding items are addressed.
 Please be aware that once the documentation is submitted, it will need to be reviewed by the Office of Financial Aid, so allow for processing time.

 Some types of aid are not intended to disburse on your e-Bill.
 The most common types are stipends and Federal Work Study.
 Stipends are paid via check or direct deposit.
 Federal Work Study is also paid via check or direct deposit and is based upon hours a student works within that program.

 When you receive your e-Bill, you will notice charges such as tuition, fees, NYU housing (if applicable), and health insurance.
 Please review the bill for accuracy.
-If you are using financial aid, and your aid has been applied for and approved, then you may see anticipated credit on your bill if you are enrolled for the minimum number of credits on which your financial aid is based.
+If you are using financial aid, and your aid has been applied for and approved, you may see anticipated credit on your bill if you are enrolled for the minimum number of credits on which your financial aid is based.
 If you are not yet enrolled in enough credits, you may not expect to see anticipated aid credited to your e-Bill.